Sussex Leaves Reward Scheme

 There are 9 different leaves to choose from to reflect the many different types of societies and sports clubs here at Sussex.

 A society or sports club will have to achieve a minimum of 3 points to achieve Bronze level, 6 points to achieve Silver and all 9 points to achieve Gold Level.

-Groups need to fill out one Leaves Reward Scheme evidence form per leaf.
+Groups need to fill out one 'Leaves Reward Scheme Evidence Submission Form' per leaf tier.

 Step 3: Accreditation